ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 [https://labelstud.io/playground/](https://labelstud.io/playground/)

 #### Conclusion
 In general the interface with users and tasks makes it really interesting to work with.
-It's rather easy to organise the labeling effort when there's multiple users involved.
+It's rather easy to organize the labeling effort when there's multiple users involved.
 The tool also has a some flexibility regarding backend data storage as well as for importing data from different sources.

 [https://labelstud.io/](https://labelstud.io/)